 There are plenty of tools available to help you with this research – we even have guides to the best genealogy sites and the best family tree makers available.
 But it can still feel overwhelming when you first start your research, as it’s a mammoth task to begin mapping out your entire family history.

 You needn’t focus your research on such a broad spread of your ancestry, though.
 In fact, focusing on a smaller subsection of your genealogical history might give you a deeper understanding of a particular period.

 We spoke to Barrett Brynestad, Creative Director at Artifact Uprising, to get some expert insight into why family history is important, how to preserve crucial information, and where to start your genealogical research.

 Why is family history important?

-Preserving a snapshot of your family history, in something like a high quality photo book, can really benefit yourself, and future generations.
+Creating a kind of family history book, perhaps through the medium of a high quality photo book, can really benefit yourself, and future generations.
 And that's the point here: it isn't just about you learning more about past generations, but about providing a sense of place and belonging for younger family members, or family that's yet to come.